 By the end of this session you should be able to:

 demonstrate an initial understanding of the historical and religious issues leading to the return of Jewish exiles to the land

-understand some of the theological issues of the restoration period and its literature, especially Ezra, Nehemiah and Ruth
+understand and outline some of the theological issues of the restoration period and its literature, especially Ezra, Nehemiah and Ruth

-understand some of the prophetic material around the rebuilding of the temple
+understand and describe some of the prophetic material around the rebuilding of the temple

 recognise and describe different theologies of inclusion and exclusion in the Hebrew Bible / Old Testament, especially in the post-exilic period

-understand how these theologies affect ancient and contemporary response to "others" and how this might affect the development of contemporary mission
+understand and describe how these theologies affect ancient and contemporary responses to "others" and how this might affect the development of contemporary mission

-understand how the Hebrew Bible as a whole views "others" and their cultures
+understand and outline how the Hebrew Bible as a whole views "others" and their cultures

 explore the importance of the Hebrew short story as literature and narrative as a means of communication.